DannyBoyNYC/5-D3-bar-chart/readme.md

 ## Adding Labels

-We draw a label over each bar, showing the number of points within that bin.
+Draw a label over each bar, showing the number of points within that bin.

-Let's add labels to show the count for each of these bars.

 We can keep our chart clean by only adding labels to bins with any relevant days — having 0s in empty spaces is unhelpful visual clutter.
 We can identify which bins have no data by their lack of a bar, no need to call it out with a label.

 d3 selections have a `.filter()` method that acts the same way the native Array method does. `.filter()` accepts one parameter: a function that accepts one data point and returns a value.
 Any items in our dataset who return a falsey value will be removed.

-By "falsey", we're referring to any value that evaluates to false.
-Maybe surprisingly, this includes values other than false, such as 0, null, undefined, "", and NaN.
+> By "falsey", we're referring to any value that evaluates to false.
+This includes values other than false, such as 0, null, undefined, "", and NaN.
 Keep in mind that empty arrays [] and object {} evaluate to truthy.
-If you're curious, read more here.
+If you're curious, [read more here](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).

-We can use yAccessor() as shorthand for d => yAccessor(d) != 0 because 0 is falsey.
+We can use `yAccessor()` as shorthand for `d => yAccessor(d) != 0` because `0` is falsey.

 ```js
 const barText = binGroups.filter(yAccessor);
 ```

-Since these labels are just text, we'll want to use the SVG <text> element we've been using for our axis labels.
+Since these labels are just text, we'll want to use the SVG `<text>` element we've been using for our axis labels.

 ```js
 const barText = binGroups.filter(yAccessor).append("text");